torvalds/linux/Documentation/trace/intel_th.rst

 	$ cat /dev/intel_th0/msc0 > my_stp_trace

-Host Debugger Mode
+Host Deger Mode
 ------------------

-It is possible to configure the Trace Hub and control its trace capture from a remote debug host, which should be connected via one of the hardware debugging interfaces, which will then be used to both control Intel Trace Hub and transfer its trace data to the debug host.
+It is possible to configure the Trace Hub and control its trace capture from a remote de host, which should be connected via one of the hardware deging interfaces, which will then be used to both control Intel Trace Hub and transfer its trace data to the de host.

-The driver needs to be told that such an arrangement is taking place so that it does not touch any capture/port configuration and avoids conflicting with the debug host's configuration accesses.
+The driver needs to be told that such an arrangement is taking place so that it does not touch any capture/port configuration and avoids conflicting with the de host's configuration accesses.
 The only activity that the driver will perform in this mode is collecting software traces to the Software Trace Hub (an stm class device).
 The user is still responsible for setting up adequate master/channel